cpdtaylor/morpheus-option-source-plugin-example/README.md

 An example Option Source Plugin intended to demonstrate the power of using option source plugins within Morpheus

-A video explanation for the plugin can be found here: uploading soon..
+A video explanation for the plugin can be found here: https://d.pr/v/TBXrqM

 Please feel free to extend/add-to this plugin via pull requests.